brown-ccv/gitintro/src/gitpitch.md

  * This entire presentation was made in gitpitch with Markdown.
  * Syntax relatively similar to Beamer in LaTeX
  * Fun to make but would probably only use it for presentations focused on code...
+ * Need Pro to do more with it

 @ulend